35 Free Things to do in Bangkok (& cheap Bangkok attractions too)!

 Head towards Chom Thong Railway Station and visit the arched tree tunnel near the canal bridge.
 Visit between 10 am and 12 am to get the perfect shot of the sun shining through the trees.

-There is more to this shopping mall than meets the eye.
+There is more to this shopping mall than meets the eye; this if offers referred to as one of the best shopping malls in Bangkok.
 Visit EmQuartier to see the hanging gardens, with different flora decorations on different floors.
 Make sure you check out the Escape Bar for a true escape from the city.

 Yes, it is another temple but this one gets its own spot on the list.
 Also known as the David Beckham temple, this temple has not-so ‘hidden’ characters among the decorations and walls; try and spot Donald Duck, Superman and Pikachu!